-Exercising and building their capacity for leadership of conservation programmes.
+• Exercise and build their capacity for leadership of conservation programmes

-• Greater engagement and ownership of conservation within sectors such as faith based groups, business, industry and urban organisations.
+• Greater engagement and ownership of conservation within sectors such as faith based groups. business, industry and urban organisations.

-- Respecting and encouraging national and community partner leadership for all conservation programmes. - Helping strengthen partner capacity to exercise their leadership for all programmes. - Aligning all conservation programmes with those of the national partners. - Strengthening national and local partners as an alternative to establishing their own institutions and infrastructure. - Connecting regional and international initiatives with national priorities and aspirations. - Ensuring all key programme decision-making takes place in-country with participation by national and community partners and led by their conservation priorities.
+- Respecting and encouraging national and community partner leadership for all conservation programmes and helping strengthen partner capacity to exercise their leadership for all programmes and helping strengthen partner capacity to exercise their leadership; - Aligning all conservation programmes with those of the national partners; - Strengthening national and local partners as an alternative to establishing their own institutions and infrastructure; - Connecting regional and international initiatives with national priorities and aspirations; - Ensuring all key programme decision-making take place in-country with participation by national and community partners and led by their conservation priorities.

-Principle 4: Financial Sustainability
+Principle 4.
+Financial Sustainability